 28.6% of shoppers buy online because of a smooth checkout process.

 GoDaddy is a bit off-course in this case because they redirect buyers to a different website (i.e. mysimplestore.com) once they check out their carts.
 This can signal alarm bells for your customers, causing them to abandon their carts.
-Similarly, you’re not able to customize e-mail receipts and notifications–and in some cases, you have to apply taxes manually.
+Similarly, it’s not possible to customize e-mail receipts and notifications unless you’re based in the US, although this feature should be rolled out to other markets soon.
+In some cases, you also have to apply taxes manually.

 Squarespace is excellent at handling donations, so you don’t have to rely on a third party program to jumpstart an extensive fundraising campaign.
 You can style everything on the page, including the “Donate” button and the e-mails you send to donors.
 GoDaddy’s donation features are simpler.